evancz/elm-architecture-tutorial/README.md

       Counter.viewWithRemoveButton context model
 ```

-In our `viewCounter` function, we construct the `Counter.Context` to pass in all the nesessary forwarding addresses.
+In our `viewCounter` function, we construct the `Counter.Context` to pass in all the necessary forwarding addresses.
 In both cases we annotate each `Counter.Action` so that we know which counter to modify or remove.

 ## Big Lessons So Far